Soichiro75/HelloGolang/02_basics/README.md

 `>>`, `<<` are `Bitwise Operators`

-(11_basic-types.go, )
+(11_basic-types.go, 16_numeric-constants.go)

 op1 >> op2 -- The SHIFT RIGHT operator moves the bits to the right, discards the far right bit, and assigns the leftmost bit a value of 0.
 Each move to the right effectively divides op1 in half.

 For Example:
 ```
-You can see bellowing Sample Code in 99_bitwiseOperatorTest.go:
+You can see following Sample Code in 99_bitwiseOperatorTest.go:

 package main